 With available new technologies offering more energy-efficient, cleaner, and more economical alternatives than fuel-cell vehicles could possibly provide, even in a far-distant future, development efforts and heroic investments into Hydrogen infrastructure no longer make any sense.

-After demonstrating that John’s article is not supported by facts or even the links he uses as references, he concludes his piece by saying he thinks Hydrogen doesn’t make sense with another worn out and false argument: Carmakers are building FCEVs to get ZEV credits in California.
+After demonstrating that GCR’s article is not supported by facts or even the links they use as references, GCR concludes the piece by saying Hydrogen doesn’t make sense with another worn out and false argument: Carmakers are building FCEVs to get ZEV credits in California.
 Let’s break down the fallacy and arrogance of this argument.

-I could point to an exhaustive list of items as to why this argument about ZEVs credits is ridiculous but the same tired and false argument continues to be used by those like John Voelcker and his ilk in the “anti-Hydrogen” community.
+I could point to an exhaustive list of items as to why this argument about ZEVs credits is ridiculous but the same tired and false argument continues to be used by those like Green Car Reports and others in the “anti-Hydrogen” media.
 Germany is the world leader in Hydrogen fuel cell infrastructure and continues to be projected to be the leader by our DOE for the next two decades.
 Are Germans spending billions of dollars in their home country to get a $7,500 credit in California where they’ve never even ever sold a single production FCEV?
-There can be no more ridiculous argument than John Voelcker’s final conclusion to what is obviously an “anti-Hydrogen” hit piece that is not supported by his own links let alone the facts.
+There can be no more ridiculous argument than GCR’s final conclusion to what is obviously an “anti-Hydrogen” hit piece that is not supported by very links referenced let alone the facts.